 Meet The Family

-What sets Mother of Dog apart from other dog training companies out there?
+What sets us apart from other companies out there?
 We are all about family!
 We live on a 14 acre beginner homestead in Oswego County with our 3 dogs, 2 cats and a nice little flock of chickens.
-When your dog is here with us, they are part of the family!
+When you, your kids or your dog(s) are with us, they are part of our family!

 Jessica Palmer